When the Guns Come Out: Plot

 Raylan and Ava track down Ellen and convince her to help him after threatening Delroy.
 He confronts one of the hitmen, Tanner (Brendan McCarthy), at his clinic but he gets into a fight on his trailer while is being towed away.
 The fight ends when Raylan throws Tanner out of the window and shoots the driver, but Tanner escapes.
 Duffy discusses these events with Quarles, who makes it clear that he wasn't involved in anything.
 But Quarles thinks Raylan is on Boyd's payroll, as Arlo is also working with him and is ecstatic at the prospect of war.
 That night, Limehouse confronts his assistant, who reveals he gave up Boyd's Oxy clinic to Tanner.
-Refusing to simply execute his henchman, Limehouse assures him he will on the front line to watch what he started.
+Refusing to simply execute his henchman, Limehouse assures him he will be on the front line to watch what he started.

 Raylan finally finds Winona at her sister's house.
 To Raylan's surprise, Winona didn't take the money and never planned to leave the country.
 She explains she left as Raylan couldn't change who he is or his profession, stating that if he wanted to, he would've done it already.
 That night, Raylan and Mullen talk and realize that the elderly evidence clerk fled to Mexico with the money when one of the bills pops up in El Paso, Texas.
 The episode ends with the clerk enjoying his new place in Mexico.